KNowledgeOnWebScale/solid-web-monetization/.docs/docs/demo/scenario.md

 ## 5. Browse to the microstore app

-The only thing left to do now is browsing the microstore application to view some monetized content.
+The only thing left to do now is to browse to the [Microstore application](/solid-web-monetization/microstore/) to view some monetized content.

 * Browse to http://store.localhost
 * Open the subpages while logged out.
-  * Paywall: This has a large paywall in front of the content
+    * Paywall: This example has a large paywall in front of the content.
-  * Mixed content: This has some locked premium content in between the viewable images
+    * Mixed content: This example has some locked premium content in between the viewable images.

 ### 5.1 Login